Hybrid Precoding and Combining for mmWave Full-Duplex Joint Radar and Communication Systems under Self-Interference: Precoder/combiner Design for FD-JRC

 The combiner optimization aims to minimize the total SI over all the subcarriers while maintaining the gain in the target direction above a threshold.
 For given precoders, the optimization problem can be explicitly stated as

 where the unit-modulus constraint makes the problem non-convex.
 Firstly, we need to modify the first constraint as it is a concave function.
 Instead of forcing the radar gain to be above a threshold, we limit the loss of gain which is convex.
 Then, we relax the unit-modulus constraint by letting the entries of the combiner $\WBS$ deviate from the unit circle in a controllable manner.
-We use a block coordinate descent approach to iteratively solve the problem such that a random number of the entries of $\WBS$ are optimized at each iteration.
+We use a block coordinate descent approach to solve the problem for a certain number of the entries which are randomly selected at each iteration as done in \cite{Bayraktar2023CAMSAP}.
+The optimization process is terminated when the cost function converges.
 Furthermore, we limit the deviation of the variables from the previous iteration to avoid abrupt changes.
-The convex problem solved at the $i$-th iteration is given as
+The convex problem solved at the $n$-th iteration is given as

 where $\epsilon_1$ and $\epsilon_2$ are small threshold values.
 In addition, $\cI_n$ is the set of randomly selected indices from $\WBS$ to be optimized at the $n$-th iteration.
 The optimized entries at the $n$-th iteration are denoted by $ \left[\WBS\right]_{\cI_n} \in \bbC^{|\cI_n|} $, while the combiner found in the previous iteration is represented by $\WBS_{(n-1)}$.
 The entries are normalized to unity after each iteration is finalized to satisfy the unit-modulus constraint.
+Furthermore, the columns of the combiner are initialized with $\aBS(\thetar)$.
 The problem \eqref{eq:problem2} is solved with the convex solver CVX \cite{Grant2014cvx}.
+The provided alternating optimization solution ensures convergence to local minima as shown in \cite{Bayraktar2021, Elbir2023SPM, Rusu2016TWC, Yu2016JSTSP, Coma2018JSTSP}.